-42 CFR 483.75 (j) (1) states: the facility must provide or obtain laboratory services to meet the needs of its residents.
+According to 42 CFR 483.50 (a), the facility must provide or obtain laboratory services to meet the needs of its residents.
 The facility is responsible for the quality and timeliness of the services.

 A nursing facility that provides laboratory services must follow Clinical Laboratory Improvements Amendment (CLIA) regulations as applicable.
 Please refer to Chapter 529, Laboratory and Pathology Services.